hirak99/yabsnap/README.md

     suitable for offline environments.
 For example, `grub-btrfs` might mount the subvolume `/@.snapshots/@root-20250921193009` as root, allowing you to log into it.
     However, to roll back, `yabsnap` needs to know that root subvolume is `@` under normal operations.
-To specify this, you can use the `--live-subvol-map "/:@"` argument.
+To specify this, you can use the `--subvol-map "/:@"` argument.

     > [!NOTE] NOTE: As with live rollback, it’s strongly recommended that you review the